 Security is a big deal for organizations of any size, and when it comes to most line-of-business applications, an organization's management, users, technical staff and other employees are all aware of the need for security.
-Strangely, though, many organizations' attention to security details wavers when it comes to their
+Strangely, though, many organizations' attention to security details wavers when it comes to their business intelligence (BI) system.

 Part of the problem is that BI systems aren't always in day-to-day use by every employee, so they're easy to de-prioritize.
 They don't focus on "live" data like customer orders, which makes them easier to put on the back burner.
 BI systems' data can also seem less crucial, because when you're using the system, you're often looking at high-level aggregate information rather than individual, detailed transactions.
 But the fact remains that BI systems contain powerful information about your company, its activities and its plans for the future.
 That data should be protected just as much as the day-to-day data you're already protecting.